c-marsh/kunst-huset/README.md

 -   Checkout does not update inventory of stock or show an update an item as sold if the inventory is sold out.
 Ideally this would happen from the payment webhook.

 -   Currently a user doesn't have to provide a name on signup.
-This populates the list or Artists with a lot of plank entries.
+This could populate the list of Artists with a lot of blank entries.
 This could be solved by creating a custom sign up page to include name (most secure), redirecting to the edit profile page on sign-up (however this could be navigated awy from without completing.).

--   Search causes error

 ## Minor

 -   ~~Artists disappear from menu on some pages~~
+- Profile Deletion isn't functioning, and has been removed.

 ### Cosmetic